-If you lived in Eritrea instead of United States, you would:
+If you moved to Eritrea from the United States, you would:

 MAKE 97.7% LESS MONEY EVERY YEAR